jensarps/IDBWrapper/README.md

 `key` is the keyPath property value (the id) of the object to retrieve. `onSuccess` will be called if the get operation was successful, and it will receive the stored object as first and only argument.
-If no object was found with the given keyPath value, this argument will be null. `onError` will be called if the get operation failed and it will recieve the error event object as first and only argument.
+If no object was found with the given keyPath value, this argument will be null. `onError` will be called if the get operation failed and it will receive the error event object as first and only argument.

 ___